Risks Associated with Declawing

-Scratching is a normal behavior for cats.
-Cats scratch to stretch muscles, mark territory, and remove broken and dead husks from their claws.
+Scratching is normal behavior for cats.
+Cats scratch to stretch muscles, mark territory and remove broken and dead husks from their claws.

 Many people believe that declawing a cat is the best way to prevent inappropriate scratching, but declawing is not a quick fix, it is major surgery.
 Declawing removes the last bone of each toe to prevent the regrowth of the claw.
 If this procedure was performed on humans it would be comparable to amputating the tips of each finger at the last knuckle.
 Even laser surgery involves the removal of a cat’s last toe bones and carries the same risks as traditional declawing.

 As declawing is major surgery it carries the traditional risks of pain, infection, and tissue necrosis.
 Additionally, declawing can have long-term health effects like nerve damage, regrowth of improperly removed claws, bone spurs, lameness, and back pain related to changes in the way a cat’s paw meets the ground after claw removal.